diveshadivarekar/SIH-2024/README.md

 3. **AI Predictions**: When real-time data is unavailable, the app switches to AI-powered predictions to provide continuous updates on beach safety.
 4. **User Notifications**: Personalized alerts and notifications about beach conditions are displayed based on user preferences and location.

 ## Installation

-Here's the updated installation section with the download link from the releases section:

----

-## Installation